 "I promise, I'll tell you everything."
 Matt held his hand up as if swearing.
 "Does that mean our date is still on?"

 Leah smiled slowly.
 "Yeah."
+She was looking forward to it.

 "Where are we going?"